Alliance For Cryoglobulinemia

 The Alliance For Cryoglobulinemia is an inclusive network of patients, caregivers, family, medical professionals and Cryoglobulinemia Ambassadors dedicated to improving the quality of life for people with cryoglobulinemia.
 Our goal is to act as an international platform that links all efforts of cryoglobulinemia research, awareness, patient support and education.

-We campaigns for research and partners with patient centered research organizations such as The Vasculitis Foundation, The Vasculitis Patient Powered Research Network and The Vasculitis Clinical Research Consortium.
-In keeping with our Research Goal the Alliance for Cryoglobulinemia has established a Cryoglobulinemia Research Fund at our partner organization, The Vasculitis Foundation.
+In keeping with our Research Goal, the Alliance for Cryoglobulinemia has established a Cryoglobulinemia Research Fund at our partner organization, The Vasculitis Foundation.

 The Alliance was founded by Marianne Vennitti and Eileen Propp, in 2012.

 Join one of our Support Groups if you would like to meet others who have been diagnosed with Cryoglobulinemia or you know someone who is living with Cryo.

 Read and listen to testimonies of others who are